Qbunjo/elsa/README.md

-# fridge
+# elsa
-fridge is a simple arduino driver for camping fridge.
+elsa is a simple arduino driver for camping fridge.
 The fridge is cooled by peltier module and powered from an old car battery.
 Temperature is measured by Dallas thermometer.
 ## basic principles